alysiayx/Melbourne-Footfalls/README.md

 ## Footfall Modelling

-Explore patterns, make predictions, and derive valuable insights about pedestrian traffic in Melbourne.
+Explore pedestrian patterns in Melbourne.

 ### Guided Modelling:
 📘 **For Beginners and Detailed Instructions**: